carabiner-tech/agent/README.md

 Note the "openai plugin devtools" is very useful to reload your locally-developed plugin here.
 Otherwise you'll need to uninstall / redevelop the plugin for ChatGPT to pick up changes to your OpenAPI schema.

+# Coming Soon

+ - An unverified and prod plugin you can install in ChatGPT to work with our hosted server
+ - Docker containers for various runtimes with the Agent installed
+ - Python / Rust libraries for openai function calling that interacts with a Carabiner server
+ - Integration with other LLMs